drewm8080/Analyzing-COVID-19-Data/README.md

 We can compare the two estimated data sources (Covidestim and Covid-19 Projections) with the reported data (CDC Data) to get a better sense of the data.
 # **Data Visualization Example**

-Here is some example data visualizations from Covidestim:
+Here is some example data visualizations from Covidestim for California:

 ![image](https://user-images.githubusercontent.com/71193439/112328552-d4e4b300-8c8c-11eb-910e-0ceda83c73bf.png)